-The Trump administration is aiming to cut up to half of the IRS's roughly 100,000 workforce.
-See Erin Stowey, Trump Aims to Cut IRS Workforce in Half by End of Year, BLOOMBERG DAILY TAX REPORT (March 4, 2025).
+The IRS has taken steps to utilize the additional funding for enforcement that it has been able to access and has added to its headcount for enforcement (including adding estate and gift tax examining officers), but the Trump administration is cutting IRS staffing.
+There are some reports that the Trump administration is aiming to cut up to half of the IRS's roughly 100,000 workforce.
+See Erin Stowey, Trump Aims to Cut IRS Workforce in Half by End of Year, BLOOMBERG DAILY TAX REPORT (Mar.
+4, 2025).